-A. Types of Loans
+Types of Loans

-Direct Subsidized Loans provide low interest rates and are available to students who demonstrate financial need as determined by the information provided on the Free Application for Federal Student Aid (FAFSA).
+Direct subsidized loans provide low interest rates and are available to students who demonstrate financial need as determined by the information provided on the Free Application for Federal Student Aid (FAFSA).
 The Federal government pays the accruing interest on the loan while the student is attending school at least half time or during deferment.

-Direct Unsubsidized Loans provide low interest rates and are available to all students regardless of financial need.
+Direct unsubsidized loans provide low interest rates and are available to all students regardless of financial need.
 The student's interest begins to accrue from the date the loan is disbursed, and payment is delayed if the student has an in-school, grace or deferment status.
 If the accruing interest is not paid, it will be added to the principal amount of the loan and increase the repayment amount.
 Students have the option of paying interest as it accrues, reducing the total cost of the loan.

 Experimental Sites Initiative (ESI) Participation.
 Beginning 2013-2014, Southwestern College has been approved by the US Department of Education to participate in an experimental initiative to reduce over-borrowing and risk of loan default.
-This allows us to eliminate Unsubsidized Loan eligibility for certain groups of students.
-This decision is final and cannot be appealed to the US Department of Education.

-Based on this initiative, the following categories of students will not be eligible for Unsubsidized loans:
+This allows us to eliminate unsubsidized Loan eligibility for certain groups of students.
+Based on this initiative, the following categories of students will not be eligible for unsubsidized loans: